-The Civil War Institute’s Brian C. Pohanka Internship Program offers Gettysburg College students a special opportunity to work on the frontlines of history, giving public tours of iconic historic sites, gaining hands-on experience with original artifacts, leading children’s programs, and conducting their own independent research.
+The Civil War Institute’s Brian C. Pohanka Internship Program offers Gettysburg College students a special opportunity to do paid work on the frontlines of history, giving public tours of iconic historic sites, gaining hands-on experience with original artifacts, leading children’s programs, and conducting independent historical research.

-Selected students will receive a $1,500.00 stipend from the CWI and free on-site housing at their respective parks.
-Applicants do not need to be history majors or specialists in the Civil War era, although good communication skills, substantial interest in the past, and a desire to share that interest with others are essential.
-The program is open to all matriculated first-year students, sophomores, and juniors.
+Selected students will receive a $1,500 stipend from the CWI and free on-site housing at their respective parks/museums.
+Applicants need not be history majors or specialists in the Civil War era, although good communication skills, substantial interest in the past, and a desire to share that interest with others are essential.
+The program is open to all matriculated Gettysburg College students, regardless of class year.

-Established in 2011 thanks to the generosity of the John J. Pohanka Family Foundation, the Pohanka Internship Program supports long-term partnerships between Gettysburg College and a wide range of the nation's most high-profile Civil War sites.
+Established in 2011 thanks to the generosity of the John J. Pohanka Family Foundation, the Pohanka Internship Program supports long-term partnerships between Gettysburg College and a wide range of National Parks and museums.
 Interns participate in a rigorous interview process, and are offered valuable opportunities for self-reflection, networking, and resume building.

 Pohanka Interns come away from their summer experiences with a greatly expanded awareness of the career options available to students with academic training in history and increased commitment to engaging public audiences in meaningful dialogue about the past.
-Former interns are now pursuing graduate work at West Virginia University, Eastern Illinois University, American University, Indiana University, and University of Louisville, and several have been offered seasonal positions at various National Park Service sites.
+Many have gone on to enroll in graduate programs in history, public history, and historic preservation.
+Former interns have pursued graduate work at West Virginia University, University of Massachusetts, UNC Greensboro, Eastern Illinois University, American University, Roger Williams University and the University of Louisville, and several have been hired as seasonal rangers at National Park Service sites.

 Brian Pohanka was a graduate of Sidwell Friends School and Dickinson College, where he majored in history.
 His passion for 19th and 20th-century military history and Civil War reenacting was legendary, and he was widely recognized as a leading authority on the Battle of Little Bighorn.
 The internship program, which makes it possible for students to spend their summers at sites that played a huge role in Pohanka’s life, cultivating conversations with public audiences, is a fitting tribute to his legacy.